cdevents/spec/links.md

 across system boundaries, regardless of whether the referenced system emits CDEvents.

-This is a transitional mechanism: as more systems adopt CDEvents, `domainId` links naturally migrate to `contextId` links.
-It is a bridge, not a permanent replacement.

 ### Event-to-Event vs Event-to-Resource Linking

 `contextId` and `domainId` represent two fundamentally different linking models.